Lucia de Berk: the Dutch nurse who was wrongfully imprisoned for six years

 On the night of one of the incidents where a patient had died, Lucia wrote that she had “given in to her compulsion.”

-However, the final conviction was based on an expert’s statement.
-The expert claimed that the first victim had died due to a non-therapeutic administration of digoxin
+However, the final conviction was based on an expert’s statement, claiming that the first victim had died due to a non-therapeutic administration of digoxin (a medication used to treat various heart conditions).

-Based on this evidence, De Berk was eventually sentenced to life in prison for the murders of four patients and the attempted murders of three others on March 24, 2003.
+Based on the evidence presented in her case, De Berk was eventually sentenced to life in prison for the murders of four patients and the attempted murders of three others on March 24, 2003.
 She was imprisoned at Scheveningen prison.

-In her appeal in 2004, De Berk also received detention with ‘TBS’ (coerced psychiatric treatment), but the psychological observation unit found no evidence of mental illness.
+In her appeal in 2004, De Berk also received detention with ‘TBS’ (mandatory psychiatric treatment), but the psychological observation unit found no evidence of mental illness.

 De Berk continued to plead her innocence while at Scheveningen prison.
 She spent five years behind bars before her case was reopened in 2008.